ceceliacreates/ionic-cypress/README.md

 This contains a fork of the [Ionic Angular Conference Application](https://github.com/ionic-team/ionic-conference-app).

-The `main` branch contains the complete spec of Cypress tests written for the talk.
+The `main` branch contains the complete specs of Cypress tests written for the talk.

-If you want to start from scratch and follow along, checkout the `starter` branch.
+If you want to start from scratch and try it yourself, checkout the `starter` branch.

-You can also check out the following branches to hone in on specific behavior:
+The following spec files are included and demonstrate specific test scenarios (in order from talk):

+- `iphone-5-critical-path.spec.js`
-- `viewport`
+- `viewport.spec.js`
-- `storage`
+- `storage.spec.js`
-- `swipe`
+- `swipe.spec.js`

 ## Running the App